HerrSchtevie/Journals-of-Jyggalag/Tool Running Guide.md

 ![image](https://github.com/user-attachments/assets/065ce9b7-c817-4fe4-a669-c45ffa5fb046)

 8. Allow DynDOLOD to run and complete.
 Be patient as this generally takes at least an hour, sometimes two depending on your PC specs.
-9. Once it completes, just click `Exit DynDOLOD`
+9. Once it completes, just click `Save and Exit`

 ---